 - Over 65 million people in the US were unpaid family caregivers to an adult or child.
 About two-thirds are women.

-- Medicare only pays for LTC if you require skilled services or rehabilitative care.
+- Medicare only pays for Long-Term Care if you require skilled services or rehabilitative care.
 It does not pay for non-skilled assistance with ADLs, which make up the majority of LTC services.

-- Medicaid does pay for the largest share of LTC services, but your income must fall below a certain level and you must meet minimum state eligibility requirements to qualify.
+- Medicaid does pay for the largest share of Long-Term Care services, but your income must fall below a certain level and you must meet minimum state eligibility requirements to qualify.

 - Most employer-sponsored or private health insurance only cover the same kinds of limited services as Medicare.
-If they do cover LTC, it is usually only for skilled, short-term, medically necessary care.
+If they do cover Long-Term Care, it is usually only for skilled, short-term, medically necessary care.

-While the cost of LTC coverage can certainly present challenges to a financial plan, there are options we are happy to discuss with you that may assist in funding your premiums.
-As an example, it could be worth exploring the potential benefits of utilizing a reverse mortgage and available life insurance options.
-Contact us for a no-obligation consultation so we can listen to your situation and concerns.
+While the cost of Long-Term Care insurance coverage can certainly present challenges to a financial plan, there are options we are happy to discuss with you that may assist in funding your premiums.
+The form you can download will allow you to complete a personal financial profile.
+Once reviewed, we can assist in structuring your retirement plan to determine the need and financial impact of implementing Long-Term Care insurance coverage.
+Contact us for a no-obligation consultation so a fiduciary advisor can listen to your situation and concerns.